 I couldn’t have moved past the trauma without professional help, and that meant facing my fear and reentering a therapist’s office.
 I sought out a psychologist skilled in EMDR, Eye Movement Desensitization & Reprocessing, a technique that aids the healing of traumatic memories in the brain.
-After working with her every week for a year, the abuse I endured was no longer the most emotionally charged event in my life.
-It was healing to work with a mental health professional with extrememly tight boundaries.
+After working with her every week for a year, the abuse was no longer the most emotionally charged event in my life.
+It was also healing to work with a mental health professional with ethical boundaries.
 I could walk in, do the work, pay and leave.
 No strings attached.
 As it should be.

 Without my relationship with Jesus Christ, I couldn’t have made it off the ground.
-He has been my guide along this arduous journey—steering me away from danger and carrying me when my feet were too blistered and bloodied to walk.
+He has been my constant guide and companion during this arduous journey—steering me away from danger and carrying me when my feet were too blistered and bloodied to walk.

 In order to fully heal, I had to confront the lies I’d been bound by with His truth—with who He says I am.
 In my memoir, PRAYED UPON, I list a set of rules.
 Rules that allowed me to become victimized.
 Rules based on who the world said I was, not who God said I was.

 Another thing that moved me up that mountain was the decision to report my abuser to the medical board.
 Although the process was intimidating, it was empowering.
-I also decided to pursue a civil suit.
-It was a three-year journey that brought its own stressors, but again, it was therapeutic to take action against the injustice.
+In addition, I pursued a civil suit.
+It was a three-year journey that carried its own stressors, but again, it was therapeutic to take action against the injustice.
 To stand up.
 To push back.
+To move forward.

 I forgave my perpetrator.
 I reasoned that if God restored the doctor to the person He designed, not the evil one that I encountered, that I would be okay seeing that person in Heaven.
 I began to pray for the doctor’s salvation, and I continued until I sensed a peace.
-I also needed to forgive my spouse for his initial unbelief and my friend, Lori, for not wanting to accept the truth.
-The last person I had to forgive proved the most difficult of all—me.
+I also needed to forgive my spouse for his initial unbelief and my friend, Lori, for not believing me when I initially went to her with allegations of abuse.
+The last person I had to forgive proved the most challenging—myself.

+However, I kept climbing because I desired the “peace that surpasses all understanding.”
 I tried to be patient with myself along the way.
-Triggers came and went, but I’ve learned that they aren’t permanent, and over time, they have lessened in intensity and pass more quickly.
-They didn’t mean I was backsliding and they were not failures.
+Triggers came and went, but I’ve learned that triggers aren’t permanent, and over time, they have lessened in intensity and pass more quickly.
+They didn’t mean I was backsliding, and they were not failures.